Pakistan's Pervez Musharraf sentenced to deat... | Taiwan News

 Haunted by murder of Benazir Bhutto

-Musharraf also faces other serious charges, including over the murder of former Prime Minister Benazir Bhutto, who was killed in a 2007 suicide attack.
-In 2017, a Pakistani court declared him a fugitive and demanded him to be arrested if he ever returns to the country.
+Musharraf also faces other serious charges, some of which are related to the murder of former Prime Minister Benazir Bhutto, who was killed in a 2007 suicide attack.
+In 2017, a Pakistani court declared him a fugitive and demanded that he be arrested if he ever returned to the country.

 The former leader, who is popular with Pakistan's powerful military and the country's intelligence agencies, returned in 2013 to take part in a parliamentary election, but was soon arrested.